dmdivyansh/clubsIITI/README.md

 # ClubsIITI
-A project under the course CS-207 we created this application under the guidance of Dr.NAgendra Kumar and Ankit jain sir.
+A project under the course CS-207 we created this application under the guidance of Dr.Nagendra Kumar and Ankit jain sir.
-We used HTML,CSS,JAVASCRIPT,FLASK(PYTHON)
+We used HTML,CSS,JAVASCRIPT,FLASK(PYTHON),MySQL
-We also hosted the website using heroku:
+We also hosted the website using heroku:<a href="https://clubs-iiti.herokuapp.com/">Link for our site</a>
 # AIM:-
 <ol>
 	<li>Aim for our application is to eradicate the problem of students as because of the current pendemic situation   students are unable to apply for college clubs.